polprog/tempserver/README.txt

 Usage
 ------
 Each of the servers has a wrapper script.
-These scripts do not take any arguments.
+These scripts usually do not take any arguments.
 Usually it is enough to run the script as root.
 These scripts can be run as background jobs.
 Each script has got a set of user-configurable variables, and, if necesary, a similarly named configuration file.